terryguo3180-eng/Minecraft-LLM/README.md

 ```
 Where `<steps>` is the number of additional tokens to generate.

+## Running the model manually

-You can also run the model manually.
+You can also run the model manually if you want to use this as part of your other project.
 To initiallize the model, run:
 ```
 /function llm:setup
 ```